 Many sufferers of PTSD from narcissistic abuse report one of two things:

 - They avoid relationships altogether due to having zero trust

 - They end up in toxic relationships due to not trusting in themselves enough and continue to repeat the same pattern (same shit, different person)

 I can personally attest to both of those points.

-I’m working hard on myself every day to heal my own inner trauma, so that I am able to attract in truly genuine and loving relationships.
+I’m working hard on myself every day to heal my inner trauma so that I can attract truly genuine and loving relationships.

-The ongoing pain, anger, sadness, isolation and loneliness of PTSD can be too much to bear at times.
+The ongoing pain, anger, sadness, isolation and loneliness of Complex PTSD from narcissistic abuse can often feel too much to bear.

 “Sometimes I ask for the universe to take me away so that I can finally escape it all.”– Anonymous